Revolutionary discovery in thermoelectrics

 So, in 2009, an experienced and qualified team was assembled to carry on the work, and in October of that year, a deal was struck with Texas State University to enable the company to carry out its engineering development work at Texas State’s material sciences building in San Marcos.
 This gave MicroPower access to top quality equipment and experts not available elsewhere, as well as providing a low-cost base designed for commercialization projects of this nature.
 Work began in Texas in early 2010, and, in 2013, MicroPower moved into the newly-built off-campus Science, Technology and Research (STAR) Park a few miles down the road.

-Despite financial constraints and technical challenges to overcome in developing commercial products, huge progress has been made towards this goal, with chips and modules starting to be delivered to customers for testing in 2015.
-In total, some $60m has been invested in the technology, including the facilities and equipment made available to MicroPower by Texas State University.
+Despite financial constraints and technical challenges to overcome in developing commercial products, huge progress has been made towards this goal, with chips and modules first delivered to customers for testing in 2015.
+In total, some $70m has been invested in the technology, including the facilities and equipment made available to MicroPower by Texas State University.